-- Bachelor of Fine Arts in Graphic Design - Bachelor of Fine Arts in Interior Architecture & Design - Bachelor of Fine Arts in Computer Graphics & Interactive Media - Bachelor of Science in Architectural Studies - Teaching Diploma in Art Education
+- Graphic Design

+- Interior Architecture & Design

+- · Computer Graphics & Interactive Media

+- · Architectural Studies

+- Teaching Diploma in Art Education

 Graphic Design and Interior Architecture & Design are closely allied Programs with a broad professional and interdisciplinary philosophy.
 They share many of the same courses.
 Both design programs are committed to nurture cultural diversity while providing solid grounding in the basis of design, the use of current tools, and the high standards of professional practice.